python-poetry/poetry/docs/docs/libraries.md

 is available automatically through Poetry.
 Since [pendulum](https://pypi.org/project/pendulum/) is on PyPI we can depend on it without having to specify any additional repositories.

-If we wanted to share `poetry-demo` with the Python community, we would publish on PyPI as weel.
+If we wanted to share `poetry-demo` with the Python community, we would publish on PyPI as well.
 Doing so is really easy.

 ```bash